19msb/obsidian-heading-path/README.md

 # Heading Path

-Heading Path is an Obsidian plugin that allows users to quickly copy the path of a heading to their clipboard.
+Heading Path is an Obsidian plugin that allows users to quickly copy the heading path of selected text to their clipboard.
 It is a simple yet powerful tool for niche use cases.

 ## Installation